 The ongoing transition from a defined-benefit system to a defined-contribution system certainly offers advantages for workers, most importantly that workers who change jobs do not suffer losses in the value of their pension assets as typically would be the case under a defined benefit plan.
 It also, however, has transferred considerable risk from plan sponsors to retirement age households.
-In part, this increase in the risk borne by households entering retirement reflects the fact that the defined-contribution revolution has not been accompanied by corresponding developments in insurance markets.
-Many of today's retirees have considerably more liquid wealth than those in previous cohorts, but also face considerable longevity, health and other risks and have limited mechanisms for transforming their higher levels of wealth into retirement security.
-In addition, even where products that might help to accomplish this are available, they often are seen as expensive and their usage has been limited.
+In part, this increase in the risk borne by households reflects the fact that the defined-contribution revolution has not been accompanied bv corresponding developments in insurance markets.
+Many of today's retirees have considerably more liquid wealth than those in previous cohorts, but have limited mechanisms for transforming that wealth into retirement security.

 One possible path to greater retirement security would be to use wealth at retirement to purchase a lifetime annuity.
-Although there are good theoretical reasons why annuitization of retirement assets should be an attractive option for many retirees, in practice few retirees choose to annuitize.
-As will be discussed more fully in the next section of the paper, a great deal of scholarly research has focused on understanding the "annuity puzzle"-the wide disparity between the rate of annuity take-up predicted by simple rational choice models and what is observed in practice.8 Explanations include adverse selection that causes the price of an annuity to be unattractive to the average individual; the need to maintain liquidity to cover unanticipated health expenses; the desire to leave a bequest for heirs; and behavioral factors related to the way in which annuities are presented to potential purchasers.
+Although standard models of the sort first laid out by Yaari (1965) suggest that annuitization should be an attractive option for many retirees, in practice few retirees choose to buy an income annuity.
+As will be discussed more fully in the next section of the paper, a great deal of scholarly research has focused on understanding the "annuity puzzle"-the wide disparity between the rate of annuity take-up predicted by simple rational choice models and what is observed in practice.
+Explanations include adverse selection that causes the price of an annuity to be unattractive to the average individual; the desire to leave a bequest for heirs; the need to maintain liquidity to cover unanticipated health expenses; and behavioral factors related to the way in which annuities are presented to potential purchasers.

 The markets for long-term care insurance and reverse mortgages are similarly underdeveloped.
 Pricing in the market for private long-term care insurance reflects severe adverse selection and private payments under long-term care plans accounted for just 6 percent of the total expenditures for long-term care in 2011 (Congressional Budget Office 2013; Harris, Yin, and Eng 2014).
-Despite their potential as a vehicle for converting housing wealth into retirement security, reverse mortgages also remain relatively rare.
-In 2010, of 24 million U.S. home-owning households with a household head aged 62 or over, just 2 to 3 percent had taken out a reverse mortgage (OECD 2013).
+Despite their potential as a vehicle for converting housing into retirement security, reverse wealth mortgages also remain relatively rare.
+In 2010, of 24 million U.S. home-owning households with a household head aged 62 or over, just 2 to 3 percent had taken out a reverse mortgage (Consumer Financial Protection Bureau 2012).